Bala-hub-13/Python4Bio/README.md

 This repo is for anyone who:
 - Knows what DNA is but not how to *code* with it
 - Wants to learn bioinformatics the slow, careful way (step-by-step, with comments)
-- Needs working examples of things like GC content, transcription, reverse complements — with lots of helpful thinking along the way
+- Needs working examples of things like GC content, transcription, reverse complements.

 If you're expecting machine learning pipelines or genome assembly wizardry, you've taken a wrong turn.